nout-kleef/HTB-VI/README.md

 3 - A Web page for data visualization

 1 - Algorithm
-We use the Ichimoku Cloud Indicator, a fairly
+We use the Ichimoku Cloud Indicator, a fairly safe and simple strategy especially for micro trading.
+The indicator is based on four components:
+1) Conversion Line -> midpoint of the last 9 average prices
+2) Base Line -> midpoint of the last 26 average prices
+3) Leading Span A -> midpoint of Conversion Line and Base Line
+4) Leading Span B -> midpoint of the last 52 average prices

+Trading Strategy:
+The Leading Spans consitute the boundaries of the "cloud".
+When Leading Span A is moving above Leading Span B it indicates an uptrend is gaining momentum.
+Conversly, Leading Span B above means a downward trend is taking place.
+A thin cloud shows indecision and a potentially weakening trend.